 LIANNA LEVINE REISNER, Network Director & Manhattan Borough Organizer

 Lianna launched Plant Powered Metro New York in early 2019 with her colleagues after a year of organizing the whole food, plant-based community and running educational events with Plant Powered Manhattan, a pod of PlantPure Communities.
 She continues to organize Manhattan-based events and projects, especially focusing on the Upper West Side and Harlem communities.
 To address her family's health challenges, Lianna had been searching for clear nutritional guidelines that were evidence-based and made sense for her husband and three children.
 The writings of T. Colin Campbell and his colleagues made a compelling case for whole-food, plant-based nutrition, helping her to lose 20% of her body weight, reverse endometriosis and hormonal imbalances, and heavily reduce her allergies and eczema, among many other benefits.
 Lianna holds a certificate in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies and eCornell, and she is a certified Vegan Lifestyle Coach and Educator through Main Street Vegan Academy.
-With a Master's from Case Western Reserve University's Weatherhood School of Management, she is also an organization development and change consultant through her practice, Partner for Change, supporting leaders to bring about positive change.
+With a Master's from Case Western Reserve University's Weatherhood School of Management, she has worked as an organization development and change consultant through her practice, Partner for Change, supporting leaders to bring about positive change.
 She lives in the Upper West Side.
 Contact Lianna.

 MITCHELL CASTELL, Long Island Regional Organizer